 About

-This is a graduate-level seminar on algebraic and geometric topology.
+This is a graduate-level seminar on topology and related fields.
 Topics are selected from common interests of the participants.

 Here are some general suggestions on how to give a good talk.